 Water flows through canals along the main streets and nourish trees and garden plots with melons and vegetables.
 Back streets are lined by houses made from mud-brick.
 Women do chores while men sit around drinking tea, playing card games, getting a trim from a sidewalk barbers and shooting pool on outdoors billiard tables.
 The ochre-colored alleys and archways were so evocative of Old Kabul that the old city was used as the setting in 2007 for the filming of "The Kite Runner."
 Only a small section is left today for tourists.
-About 200,000 people, almost all Uighurs, are being relocated to bland, modern apartment buildings in the suburbs (See Below).
+About 200,000 people, almost all Uyghurs, are being relocated to bland, modern apartment buildings in the suburbs (See Below).

 Maps of Kashgar: chinamaps.org ; Lonely Planet Lonely Planet Budget Accommodation: Check Lonely Planet books; Getting There: Kashgar is accessible by air and bus and connected to Urumqi and the rest of China by a new train that began operating in 2004.
-There are two daily trains between Kasghar and Urumqi that cover the 1,598 kilometer distance in about 24 hours, There are also flights on Xinjiang Airlines 757s every evening.
-Website: CNINFO.net Travel China Guide Travel China Guide
+There are seven of normal trains a day, each way, between Urumqi and Kashgar.
+The 1,475 kilometer (917 mile) trip takes 17.5 to 25 hours.
+The hard sleeper ticket is around CNY349.5 per person and the soft sleeper bed is about CNY521.5 per person.
+There are also flights on Xinjiang Airlines 757s every evening.
+Travel China Guide Travel China Guide

-Over its long history it was controlled by Tibetans, Huns, Arabs and Chinese, and was fought over by Genghis Khan and Tamerlane.
+Over its long history Kashgar was controlled by Tibetans, Huns, Arabs and Chinese, and was fought over by Genghis Khan and Tamerlane.
 Marco Polo wrote: "The people are for the most part idolaters, but there are also some Nestorian Christians and Saracens...the inhabitants live by trade and industry.
 They have fine orchards and vineyards and flourishing estates.
 Cotton grows here in plenty, besides flax and hemp.
 The soil is fertile and productive of all the means of life.
 The country is the starting point from which many merchants set out to market their wares all over the world."

 In the 19th century Kashgar played a significant role in the Great Game which pitted spies and mercenaries from Russia and Britain against one another.
 At that time the town was filled with spies and conspiracies.
 One observer wrote: "You never know what to expect at a banquet in Kashgar and each of our official hosts had prudently brought his own bodyguard.
 Turkic and Chinese soldiers lounged everywhere; automatic rifles and executioner's swords were much in evidence, and the Mauser pistols of the waiters knocked ominously against the back of your chair as they knelt over you with the dishes."

+Today, Kashgar is kind of seen by the Chinese government as a hot bed of Muslim extremism and a center of the Xinjiang and Uyghur independence sentiments and activity.
+From time to time in the 1990a bombs were set off and demonstrations were held, and the Chinese responded with brutal crackdowns.
+A bombing at hotel in June 1993 killed three local people.
 In 2008, four days before the Olympics in Beijing began, 16 Chinese border police officers were killed in Kashgar in one of the deadliest terrorist attack in China ever.
-Two men---aged 28 and 33---rammed a dump truck into a group of 70 police officers jogging outside the Yiqan Hotel near their barracks.
+Two men — aged 28 and 33 — rammed a dump truck into a group of 70 police officers jogging outside the Yiqan Hotel near their barracks.
 After the truck hit a roadside pole the two leapt out of the truck and began lunging at officers with knives.
 One tried to throw a home-made explosive at wounded policemen but the device detonated early and blew off his arm.
 Another threw a home-made bomb at the gate of a police station.
 Fourteen police officers were killed on the spot.
 Two more died of their wound on the way to the hospital.
 Sixteen others were injured.
-In 2009, citing fire hazards, danger posed by earthquakes and overcrowding, the Chinese government began a $500 million program to move 50,000 residents from the Old City to new modern apartments.
+In 2009, citing fire hazards, danger posed by earthquakes and overcrowding, the Chinese government began a US$500 million program to move 50,000 residents from the Old City to new modern apartments.

-Sights in Kashgar
+Sights and Tourism in Kashgar

 The old town around the mosque is packed with mud-brick houses and shops, which sell things like jeweled daggers, copper goods, musical instruments, fur hats and korans.
 About a half kilometer to northeast is the main carpet shop areas.
 Many shops her sell Afghan-style carpets produced in Hotan that are more than 50 years old.
 Dozens of small mosques are scattered throughout the city.
 Near some of them are unusual beehive-shaped tombs, with little window.